ConnectAi/cs/README.md

 - [Node.js](http://nodejs.org) and [NPM](https://npmjs.org)
 - MySQL (you (currently) need MySQL to benefit from models, though you may use Cornerstone without)
-- Redis (for sessions) Memory also supported and is on by default.
-But if you want persistent sessions, turn on redis.
+- Redis (for sessions) Memory not supported in 1.0.

 # Installation